csaye/mapmake/README.md

-# Getting Started with Create React App
+# MapMake

+A collaborative, online tilemap editor.

+## Available Scripts

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run: